Anil-Kushwaha-2002/Employee-Management-System/README.md

 python manage.py runserver 0.0.0.0:8000

-## Command
-# Command To Install Django:-
-pip install django

-# Command To Check Django Version:-
-python -m django --version

-# Command To Check all the versions of installed modules:-
-pip freeze

 ##  Command To Create A Project & An App In Django

 # Command To Create A Project:-